legalrentlandlord-guidetenant-guide

 How the INE Coefficient is Calculated#

 INE publishes the annual rent update coefficient every year, typically in October, for application in the following year.
-The coefficient is based on the Consumer Price Index (CPI) — specifically, the 12-month average inflation rate ending in August of the preceding year.
+The coefficient is based on the Consumer Price Index excluding housing (IPC sem habitação) — specifically, the 12-month average variation available at the end of August of the preceding year (Art.
+24.º NRAU).

 The Formula#